 This information is needed for managers to review productivity, as awareness will allow management to step in with assistance, coaching, timeline adjustments, or other resources if needed or to acknowledge and reward successes.
 This information is also helpful during the appraisal process to inform management of the steps involved in reaching a goal or to highlight past and ongoing successes.

 Set up a regular cadence of touchpoints between department managers and their reports.
 Digital apps can facilitate this process in a means that is convenient to all.

 Continuously evaluate the effectiveness of your new performance management process.
 Determine whether or not the plan is boosting performance, producing the expected results, and contributing to the overall success of the company.
 Based on what works and what doesn’t work, refine, adjust, and improve, and communicate any progress and timeline changes in regards to performance management with your team so they are aware.

-For more expert advice on staying competitive in today’s dynamic workplace, download our free guide on How to Improve Your Performance Management Process.
+For more expert advice on staying competitive in today’s dynamic workplace, download our free ebook: The positive effects of an effective performance management process.